logicalclocks/logicalclocks.github.io/docs/user_guides/integrations/sagemaker.md

 3. Choose *Secrets Manager* as service, expand the *Read access* level and check *GetSecretValue*.
 4. Expand *Resources* and select *Add ARN*.
 5. Paste the *ARN* of the secret created in the previous step.
-6. Click on *Review*, give the policy a name und click on *Create policy*.
+6. Click on *Review*, give the policy a name and click on *Create policy*.

 <p align="center">
   <figure>